 - Made in the USA Quality – Proudly produced and tested domestically for superior filtration and longer-lasting clarity.

-- Great for both fresh and saltwater aquariums
+- Good for both freshwater and saltwater tank.

 The Ultimate Buying Guide: Choosing the Best Fish Tank Filter Media